postmanlabs/labs-docs/src/pages/docs/postman/variables-and-environments/variables.md

 Variables allow you to store and reuse values in your requests and scripts.
 By storing a value in a variable, you can reference it throughout your collections, environments, and requests—and if you need to update the value, you only have to change it in one place.
 Using variables increases your ability to work efficiently and minimize the likelihood or error.

+## Variables quick start

+To try out a variable, use the following steps:

+* Click the __Environment quick look__ (eye button) in the top right of Postman and click __Edit__ next to __Globals__.
+* Add a variable named `my_variable` and give it an initial value of `Hello`—click __Save__ and close the environment modal.
+* Open a new request tab and enter `https://postman-echo.com/get?var={{my_variable}}` as the URL.
+Hover over the variable name and you'll see the value.
+* __Send__ the request.
+In the response, you'll see that Postman sent the variable value to the API. _Try changing the value in the Environment quick look and sending the request again._

+Read on for more detail on how you can use variables in Postman.

 ## Contents

 * [Understanding variables and environments](#understanding-variables-and-environments)